What is salary sacrifice?

 2. Give the form to your employer

-How do I claim a tax deduction for salary sacrifice?
+Do I need to claim a tax deduction for salary sacrifice?

 Does salary sacrifice count towards my contributions cap?